PhyllomeOS/phyllomeos/README.md

 ## Phyllome OS

 Phyllome OS goal is to maximize ease-of-use and compatibility.
-As such, it intends to become the easiest way to virtualize modern operating systems locally, by integrating pertinent open-source software such as `libvirt`, `qemu-kvm` (and eventually `Cloud Hypervisor`), as well as `virt-manager`.
+As such, it intends to become the easiest way to use modern operating systems locally, in a virtual machine, by integrating pertinent open-source software such as `libvirt`, `qemu-kvm` (and eventually `Cloud Hypervisor`), as well as `virt-manager`.

 A user should not have to manage Phyllome OS: it should be able to pick its favorite operating system and Phyllome OS should run it, no question asked.